nikbearbrown/mba-management/chapters/05-diversity-in-organizations.md

 **Preview of next chapter:** Chapter 6 designs the company's decision-making structures — how you'll catch the predictable biases (sunk cost, anchoring, confirmation, escalation) before they ruin a decision.
 The Kahneman two-systems framework is the spine.

 ---

 ## AI Wayback Machine

-**R. Roosevelt Thomas Jr.** was pioneered managing diversity as a distinct organizational practice in the 1990s.
+**R. Roosevelt Thomas Jr.** pioneered managing diversity as a distinct organizational practice in the 1990s.

 **Run this:**